plant based diet vegan switch

 By

 People have been eating a plant-based diet for thousands of years, but the lifestyle has exploded and become more mainstream over the past decade.
-And thanks to innovative plant-based alternatives for meat, dairy, and eggs, eating vegan or plant-based is as easy as ever in 2019.
+And thanks to innovative plant-based alternatives for meat, dairy, and eggs, eating vegan or plant-based is easier than ever these days.

 Article continues below advertisement